ClaireDrummond/Fundamentals-Project-2018/README.md

 This repository contains, primarily, a jupyter notebook with an investigation into Box PLots

 The purpose of this Jupyter Notebook is to investigate and explain box plots and their uses.
-To help explain box plots, I will be using theboxplot function from the Python package matplotlib.pyplot.
+To help explain box plots, I will be using the boxplot function from the Python package matplotlib.pyplot.
 I will undertake this task by:

 Summarising the history of the box plot and situations in which it used.
 Demonstrating the use of the box plot using data